Decoding QR Codes for fun and profit

 • The positions are dependent on QR version

-• And they are always in sync with the timing pattern
+• They are always in sync with the timing pattern

 4. Format bits